Category Archives: Nostalgia reviews

 “Calling it an opportunity is a little like saying: ‘I’ve been dropped in the water that is shark-infested.
 But you know, it’s an opportunity.
 If I make it to shore, I will set a world’s record.
 No one has ever done this before.”*

-So if – on the morning after the last election – you started to feel like the next four years will be something like swimming in shark-infested waters, remember this: It’s an opportunity!
+So if – on the morning after this last election – you started to feel like the next four years will be something like swimming in shark-infested waters, remember this: It’s an opportunity!

 As in, make America better for all those people who didn’t have it so good back in those “good old days.”
 Or for that matter, those people who don’t have it so good right now.
 And how about working to Make America Better by fulfilling that promise on the Statue Of Liberty: